samuelbutton/printer/README.md

 # Printer
-A system that helps the user to print money (not counterfeiting).
+A system that helps the user to print money (not counterfeiting just algo trading).